 Paulownia has many flowers rich in nectar.
 The honey made of its flowers is light, transparent, very clear and fragrant.
 Its color and consistence can be compared only to honey made of acacia.
 However, it is not only delicious; it may be used for medical purposes too.
 It is especially useful for upper air passages, lungs and digestive system diseases.

-The flowers are used as a decoction or as syrup.
+The flowers are used as a decoration or as syrup.

 The flowers of Paulownia can be used to heal bronchitis, stomach, cholecyst and spleen diseases.
 Recently, the flowers found their application in cosmetics industry for perfume production.

 It is possible to cultivate Paulownia with other crops (intercropping), especially during the first 2-3 years.
 Wheat, corn, soybeans, peas, beans, barley, cotton, vegetables and herbs can be farmed between the rows of Paulownia.
 A farmer can receive double income both from the crops grown between the trees, and from the trees themselves.
 The trees provide good microclimate for growing co-cultures and increase their productivity.
 Leaves and flowers of Paulownia are rich in nutrients and it appears to be both cheap and useful source of nitrogen, which enriches the chemical composition and structure of the soil.